alishahid9/alishahid.github.io/index.md

 ## Canada: A Realm of Reckoning

 In 2021, Ali, Hira, and their trio of stars crossed oceans to Canada—a land of ice and ambition.
 The early days were a trial by fire.
 Driving for Uber Eats, Ali swallowed pride with every mile, each delivery a thread in his unraveling cloak.
 Brief roles at Paladin Security and PC Financial tested his mettle, but in 2022, a health‑tech startup—funded by BioTalent—reignited his spark.
 As sales manager, he conjured deals with a wizard’s flair.
 Yet in January 2024, the venture collapsed, leaving him unpaid and unbowed.
-The Ministry of Labour ruled in his favor, but his former employers, petty and vengeful, wove lies to tarnish his name—baseless whispers that crumbled under truth’s gaze.
+The Ministry of Labour ruled in his favor, but his former employer, petty and vengeful, wove lies to tarnish his name—baseless whispers that crumbled under truth’s gaze.

----
+## Canada: A Realm of Reckoning
+In 2021, Ali, Hira, and their trio of stars crossed oceans to Canada—a land of ice and ambition, its frozen expanse a crucible for dreams.
+The early days were a trial by fire, a test of mettle carved in frost.
+Driving for Uber Eats, Ali swallowed his pride with every mile, each delivery a thread in his unraveling cloak of resilience.
+Brief roles at Paladin Security and PC Financial forged his spirit further, but in 2022, a startup—funded by BioTalent working on applicable healthcare technologies—reignited his spark.
+Yet in January 2024, the venture collapsed, a bitter wind that left him unpaid and unbowed, his final month’s salary and severance unjustly withheld.

 ## Food Mamba: A Serpent of Triumph

 From this chaos rose **Food Mamba**, birthed in 2024 by Ali and Hira’s unyielding hands.
-Bootstrapped with their own sweat and soul, it was a women‑led marvel—a tech serpent slithering through Toronto’s corporate dining scene.
+Bootstrapped with their own sweat and soul, it was a women‑led marvel—a tech serpent slithering through Toronto’s corporate catering scene.
 With 200 vendors bound to its coils, it served over 1,000 orders to 300 clients by 2025, its platform a spell of efficiency cast beyond Canada’s shores.

+### Shadows Scattered
+Rather than honoring the Ministry of Labour’s ruling in Ali’s favor and paying his due salary and severance, his former employer, driven by vengeful spite, chose to defame him.
+They seized domains tied to Food Mamba, spinning a web of baseless lies to tarnish his name.
+Ali stood resolute, declaring with unwavering conviction: “I categorically reject these absurd, baseless allegations—malicious fabrications born of their refusal to fulfill their obligations.
+They are fabrications born of spite, unworthy of my response.”
+His integrity remained a fortress, unbreached by their venom, as Food Mamba’s every vendor, client, and deal stood as proof of his honor.

 Ali’s vision was vast—an empire where artificial intelligence would weave through event planning, conjuring feasts that left mortals awestruck.
 Venture capital loomed, a golden key to unlock Food Mamba’s reach into every Canadian hearth.
 It was no mere business, but a revolution—a dance of taste and tech that promised to rewrite how a nation dined.